-Sound pressure levels for the Electric Gardens event were centrally monitored and recorded from fixed SPL meters located at the main stage and the Digital Therapy stage and at five key perimeter positions in real time.
-During the event two additional mobile sound pressure level monitors supplemented the SPLnet system.
+Sound pressure levels for the Electric Gardens event were centrally monitored and recorded from two (2) fixed SPL meters located at the main stages and at five (5) key perimeter positions in real time.
+During the event two (2) additional mobile sound pressure level monitors supplemented the SPLnet system.
 The mobile monitors were used to patrol the perimeter and verify the SPLnet measurements and to conduct location specific measurements in response to any received complaints.